Candidates & Parties

 The Summit County Clerk & Recorder’s Office does not conduct the precinct caucuses nor the delegate selection process.
 The caucuses are conducted by the political parties.

 Contact your local political party for additional information and please see the Secretary of State Caucuses, Assemblies and Conventions FAQs for more information on the process.

 In each even-numbered year, the major political parties in Colorado hold their precinct caucuses on the first Tuesday in March.
 A precinct caucus is a neighborhood meeting conducted by the political parties, where affiliated voters may get involved in selecting delegates for their party’s County and State Assemblies.
 Precinct Committee persons are also elected at the precinct caucus.

-There is still a Primary election in June.
-Unaffiliated voters can now vote in a primary election without changing their affiliation status.
+There are Primary Elections in even years in Colorado.
+Since the passing of Proposition 108 in the 2016 General Election, Unaffiliated voters can now vote in a primary election without changing their affiliation status.
 If you are an unaffiliated voter, you can either declare a ballot preference on your voter registration record or you will be sent ballots for all parties conducting a primary election.
 However, you can only vote and return one party’s ballot.
 If you vote and return multiple ballots, none of your votes will be counted.
 Caucus is a completely separate process and voters still need to be affiliated with the party to participate.

 Who may participate in caucus and what are the deadlines?

 To vote in a precinct caucus an elector must be: